Helena Romanes School: History

-Helena Romanes School was named after the first Chair of Governors, the daughter of Sir Almroth Wright.
-It was built in 1958 on the site it occupies today.
-More buildings were later added and it became fully comprehensive secondary school in 1970.
+Helena Romanes School was named after the first Chair of Governors (Helena Romanes) the daughter of Sir Almroth Wright.
+The school was built in 1958 and has remained on the same site since.
+More buildings were later added and it became a fully comprehensive secondary school in 1970.

-Previously a foundation school administered by Essex County Council, in April 2012 the school converted to academy status.
+Previously a foundation school administered by the Essex County Council, in April 2012 the school converted to academy status.
 The school is now sponsored by the Saffron Academy Trust.

 In September 2021 Helena Romanes School opened a primary department for children ages 4 to 11.
 The primary department moved to a new dedicated building soon after.

 Academics

 Helena Romanes School offers GCSEs, BTECs, Cambridge Nationals and ASDAN awards as programmes of study for pupils.